d-hancock/roi-nerds-gmp-mono/notes.md

 - blocks theme is to encapsalte the temporary inclusion stuff from the front.
 - the core-mui theme will probably implement the basic themeing stuff and potentially the deps from including a particular styling framework.

+### Typescript Compromise.
+For the time being I will use PropTypes to stand in for actual TypeScript implementation.
+This will keep me generally looking at the typing.
+Sort of.
+Not sure now that I'm saying it.
+I think for now though it will be faster for me to just build in straight JS and then just move everything over to TS.

 ## Core Theme
 Mostly just going to load all the work onto this package for the time being.
 I will split stuff off as it makes sense though.
 - Includes a local directory for building plugins that will be used in the core theme, at least to begin with.